The Intent-Led Pipeline System for Tech Vendors

 Subject: IT response times

-Your IT contract probably promises 4-hour response times for critical issues.
+Your IT contract probably promises 4-hour response for critical issues.
 Ever tracked how often that actually happens?

 Copyright Struan.ai Ltd 2026